nearform/mira/docs/quick-start/README.md

 - Click `Delete` from the top menu bar and confirm.
 - Once deleted you can bootstrap the CDK again as documented above.

-If you delete the CDK Toolkit, you will not be able to deploy until it has been recreated and any future deployments will fail.
-This includes any configured CI/CD pipelines.
+*Please note* that if you delete the CDK Toolkit environment, you will not be able to deploy any new or existing Mira applications until it has been recreated.
+This also includes any configured CI/CD pipelines.

 <!---- External links ---->